-Due to updated statewide water conservation regulations, please be advised that La Palma is now in a Stage 1 Water Watch, reduced from the previous Stage 2 Water Alert.
+Due to significant improvements to water supplies and updated statewide water conservation regulations, the City of La Palma is now in a Stage 1 Water Watch, reduced from the previous Stage 2 Water Alert.
 Effective immediately, customers may now water outdoor landscaping up to three days per week within the schedule below.

 Saving Water Outdoors